-It’s almost Easter, and I’ve been seeing a lot of decorated eggs.
+It’s almost Easter, and I’ve been seeing a lot of decorated dyed eggs.
 I never was much into decorating eggs, even as a kid.
-But last year I thought of this idea for decorating and luckily was reminded of it again when I saw a post on chinese tea eggs.
+But last year I thought of this idea for decorating and luckily was reminded of it again when I saw a post on Chinese tea eggs.

 Taking this idea, I decided to do the same thing, but with multiple colors.
 So these aren’t actually tea eggs because I didn’t use the tea mixture since I didn’t want to muddle the colors.
-Instead they are just hard boiled eggs with some food coloring.
+Instead, they are hard-boiled eggs with some food coloring.
 You can also use some natural fruits/vegetables to create the colors, but I just ended up using some food coloring rather than having to make another shopping trip.

-I tried making pink, yellow and blue.
+You can make them with any color, but some colors work better than others.
+I tried making pink, yellow, and blue.
 The yellow ones ended up being too pale and it didn’t really come out.
 The pink and blue ones came out nicely though.

 - hard boiled eggs